 80/tcpand443/tcpopen for HTTPS certificate issuance and web access

-This tutorial was written for a Raff VM with 2 vCPU, 4 GB DDR5 RAM, 40 GB NVMe storage, running Ubuntu 24.04 LTS.
+This tutorial was tested on a Raff VM with 2 vCPU, 4 GB DDR5 RAM, 40 GB NVMe storage, running Ubuntu 24.04.4 LTS.

 Tested on Raff infrastructure by Aybars Altınyay, platform engineer and technical writer at Raff Technologies.